shilad/wikibrain/README.md

 ###Using external databases
 By default, wikAPIdia uses an embedded [h2 database](http://www.h2database.com/html/main.html).
 While this is convenient, it does not scale well.
 For language editions with more than 1M articles, Postgres is recommended.

 You can configure the project to use postgresql by adjusting the configuration as stated above.
-The relevant section of the reference.conf default configuration is:
+The relevant section of the [default reference.conf](wikAPIdia-core/src/main/resources/reference.conf) is:

 ```
 dao : {